-Selecting to have a TM input/output or whether to retain its other shared function is implemented using the relevant TM pin function control register, with a single control bit in the pin function control register corresponding to a TM input/output pin.
-Setting the specific bit high will setup the corresponding pin as a TM input/output, if reset to low the pin will retain its original other function.
+Selecting to have a TM input/output or whether to retain its other shared function is implemented using the relevant pin-shared function selection registers, with the corresponding selection bits in each pin-shared function register corresponding to a TM input/output pin.
+Configuring the selection bits correctly will setup the corresponding pin as a TM input/output.
+The details of the pin-shared function selection are described in the pin-shared function section.